flosskosova/foss4g-2023/_pages/about.md

 ### The conference

-Organized by OSGeo and with more than 15 years of experience, this international annual gathering of location enthusiasts is the largest global gathering for geospatial software.
+Organized by [OSGeo](https://www.osgeo.org/){:target="_blank"} and with more than 15 years of experience, this international annual gathering of location enthusiasts is the largest global gathering for geospatial software.

 FOSS4G brings together developers, users, decision-makers and observers from a broad spectrum of organizations and fields of operation.
 Through seven days of workshops, presentations, discussions, and cooperation, FOSS4G participants create effective and relevant geospatial products, standards, and protocols.